-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how an application will be considered.

 We are a group of schools committed to providing the highest quality education to the children and young people in our care at every stage.
 We work closely with the communities we serve, each of our schools striving to be seen as a school of which those communities can be proud, and we aim to: